 - Fannie Mae or Freddie Mac must be the investor in your existing loan.
 You can use Fannie Mae’s loan lookup tool or Freddie Mac’s utility to see if either agency owns your mortgage.

 - You must make no more than the median income in your area.
 Feel free to check your local area median income limits.

 - Your DTI must be 65% or less.
 This is up from the usual limit of between 43% – 50% for conventional loans.

 - You need at least 3% existing equity in your home.
 The program is aimed at helping those who maybe haven’t been in their home long or haven’t seen property values rise.

 - Your median FICO® Score must be 620 or higher.
 Lenders generally look at the middle score between Equifax®, Experian™ and TransUnion® to qualify you.

 - You need a good payment history.
 To be eligible under this option, you’ll need no more than one 30-day late payment in the last year and none in the last 6 months.

 - You must be refinancing a one-unit primary residence.
 Residences with more than one unit are ineligible under this loan option.
 However, condo projects, co-ops and planned unit developments don’t have to undergo the usual review process in the refi.

 - Your loan must meet certain age requirements.
-You need to have been in your existing mortgage for at least a year, but no more than 10 years.
+You need to have been in your existing mortgage for at least a year.

 - You must use this to lower your rate and/or change your term.
 This loan option can’t be used to cash out equity.